A topic from the subject of Kinetics in Chemistry.

 • Significance:

-• Predicting reaction rates
+• Predicting reaction rates under different conditions.

-• Designing reaction conditions for optimal yield
+• Designing reaction conditions (temperature, concentration) to optimize the yield of products.

 Experiment: Concept of Reaction Order